-You may have come across the terms “Empath” and “Narcissist” and their “toxic attraction” but what do the terms “Empath” and Narcissist” really mean and what is the reality of their relationships.
+You may have come across the terms “Empath” and “Narcissist” and their “toxic relationship”.
+But what do the terms “Empath” and Narcissist” really mean and what is the reality of their relationship?

 The term “Narcissists” refers to people who have a grandiose sense of self.
 They put their needs first, and are motivated by their own self-interest and ego-driven desires.